PrzemyslawSk/shopping-cart/README.md

 * [Setup](#setup)

 ## Project info
-Simple shopping cart created in React.
+Simple shopping cart created with React.

 ## Technologies
 Project is created with: